Industry Analysis & Industry Trends

 The Architectural Services industry has endured a tough five years due to a prolonged downturn in the construction market.
 Over the period, the winding back of educational building investment and weak housing construction has led to subdued demand for industry services.
 Revenue is estimated to rise by an annualised 0.4% over the five years through 2013-14, corresponding with a slump in the value of total building construction.

 The key building markets for architectural services have displayed divergent trends over the past five years.
 In the non-residential building market, the value of institutional building has benefited from the injection of federal funding for school refurbishment under the Building the Education Revolution (BER) program... purchase to read more

 Industry Report - Industry Investment Chapter

 The ratio of labour costs to depreciation charges can be used to measure an industry's capital intensity as it indicates the amount of industry revenue absorbed by direct labour inputs (i.e. wages and salaries), and capital inputs.
-Labour costs comprise the largest component of the industry's cost structure, with wages and salaries accounting for 30.4% of industry revenue... purchase to read more
+Wages and salaries account for 31.4% of industry revenue.
+Depreciation charges absorb 1.7% of annual industry revenue... purchase to read more